-- The NOI must also include: - A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the complaint process. - Inform the Complainant and Respondent that they may have an advisor of their choice, who may be, but is not required to be, an attorney. - Inform that the advisor will be apart of the entire process; will receive a copy of all related evidence; and must participate in the Live-hearing process. - A statement informing the Complainant and Respondent of the prohibition against knowingly making false statements or submitting false information during the complaint process. - A statement informing the Complainant and Respondent that retaliation is illegal.
+The NOI must also include:

+- A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the complaint process. - Inform the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney. - Inform that the advisor will be apart of the entire process; will receive a copy of all related evidence; and must participate in the Live-hearing process. - A statement informing the parties of the prohibition against knowingly making false statements or submitting false information during the complaint process. - A statement informing the parties that retaliation is illegal.